MartinOravecSvK/Early-Prediction-of-Sepsis/README.md

 This command creates a local copy of the repository on your machine.

+#### Note:
+- To use GitHub SSH keys for conveniece feel free to follow this [GitHub guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 ### Creating a New Branch

 Before making changes, create a new branch.
 This keeps your changes separate from the main project until they're ready to be reviewed.